 A study by the Department of Defense revealed that 1.3 percent of active duty personnel admitted to prescription drug misuse in the past 12 months.

-- The overall prevalence of illicit drug use (including prescription drug misuse) was 12 percent.
+- The overall prevalence of illicit drug use among veterans was 12 percent.

 Through the VA, veterans can access some of the following services:

 - Substitute therapies for opiate addiction, medicines such as methadone and buprenorphine